Maternal Fetal Medicine Program

 Added Reassurance

-For pregnant women with complex conditions, an added level of reassurance.
+For pregnant people with complex conditions, an added level of reassurance.

-Maternal fetal medicine specialists at Cooley Dickinson are available for office consultations for women who meet the criteria for high risk pregnancies.
+Maternal fetal medicine specialists at Cooley Dickinson are available for office consultations for people who meet the criteria for high-risk pregnancies.
 They offer detailed anatomical survey ultrasounds (level 2 ultrasounds) and consultation for high-risk pregnancies.
-Appointments are offered at the CDMG ObGyn & Midwifery practice’s hospital-based Northampton office.
+Appointments are offered at Cooley Dickinson hospital.

 About Our Specialists